My Quiet Kitchen

 • Preheat oven to 350 degrees F. Oil a 9-inch pie plate or 10-inch quiche dish (not the type of pan with a removable bottom, as the quiche mixture would leak).

 • Preheat a saute pan over medium heat.
-Add 1 Tbsp oil to the pan.
-Cook until translucent, 3 to 5 minutes.
+Add 1 tablespoon oil to the pan.
+Cook the onion until translucent, about 5 minutes.
 Add the mushrooms, asparagus, and a pinch of salt.
 Stirring occasionally, cook until the asparagus is barely fork tender, about 5 minutes.
 Add the garlic, thyme, and onion powder to the pan.
 Stir and cook for 1 minute.
 Remove from heat.

 • Spoon the quiche mixture into the sauté pan with the vegetables, and stir to combine.
 Transfer the mixture to the prepared pie plate, and smooth the top with a silicone spatula.